paulgribble/plaintext_workshop/markdown/ms.md

-There is evidence from the active motor learning literature that individual differences in brain structure can also predict motor learning.
-Tomassini and colleagues (2011) demonstrated that individual differences in grey matter volume within the cerebellum and higher order visual areas (V2, V3, V5/MT) can also predict behavioral measures of active motor learning during a visuomotor tracking task.
+There is evidence from the active motor learning literature that individual differences in brain structure can also predict motor learning. @Tomassini:2011aa demonstrated that individual differences in grey matter volume within the cerebellum and higher order visual areas (V2, V3, V5/MT) can also predict behavioral measures of active motor learning during a visuomotor tracking task.
 While there is evidence for structure-based predictability of active motor learning, in the current study we found that this was not the case for motor learning by observing; individual differences in grey matter volume could not account for variability in behavioral scores of motor learning by observing.

 Here we tested if pre-learning measures of brain function or structure could predict subsequent motor learning by observing.
 We found that